European rail association presidents call for COVID-19 measures from EC

 It continued: “As stressed in the European Commission Communication on Green Lanes, train drivers and operational staff should be exempted from national rules, such as travel restrictions and mandatory quarantine.
 In order to support rail companies and staff in the daily operation, the measures in place for the road shall be extended as much as possible to the rail sector – in particular, for the simplification of the accompanying documentation of goods, health screening and the prorogation for the validity of complementary certificates and driver’s licenses.”

 Joint European efforts to support rail freight services

 As previously outlined, ensuring that rail and intermodal freight services continue to run is of the upmost importance in combatting the COVID-19 pandemic.
 As a result, the letter outlined that: “Maintenance facilities need to be able to provide a minimum capacity to maintain rolling stock and locomotives in service.
 Given the circumstances, it is even more important to coordinate the approach to capacity restrictions and reduce possible traffic disturbances.
 Recognition of documents in electronic form in the different customs procedures (import/export/transit) shall be considered, due to the current exceptional situation.
 Only in this way can customs clearances for goods transport currently be carried out without massive delays, thereby allowing supply chains’ logistics to be maintained.”

-Alliance of Passenger Rail New Entrants in Europe (ALLRAIL), Community of European Railway and Infrastructure Companies (CER), European Commission, European Investment Bank (EIB), European Rail Freight Association (ERFA), European Union, International Union for Road-Rail Combined Transport (UIRR), International Union of Wagon Keepers (UIP)
+Community of European Railway and Infrastructure Companies (CER), European Commission (EC), European Investment Bank (EIB), European Rail Freight Association (ERFA), European Union (EU), International Union for Road-Rail Combined Transport (UIRR), International Union of Wagon Keepers (UIP)